The best audiobooks for kids of all ages

 by Julia Donaldson

-The adventure continues for the little ladybird in Julia Donaldson and Lydia Monks's much-loved children's picture book series.
 The clever little ladybird is off for a day out at the beach, but those two bad men, Lanky Len and Hefty Hugh, are up to no good again.
 Join the ladybird as she meets a cast of sea creatures and stops Lanky Len and Hefty Hugh from getting up to their usual tricks.
-Animal-mad little ones will love spotting the story’s seaside inhabitants in this glittery seaside adventure.
+This fantastically funny rhyming story is read by actor, comedian and TV personality, Alexander Armstrong.

 Wild Child